RohanJ27/Calorie-Tracker/README.md

 # RecipeFit
-Welcome to RecipeFit - the all-in-one Recipe app where you can create, search for, and socialize based on of your dietary needs!
+Welcome to RecipeFit - the all-in-one Recipe app where you can create, search for, and socialize based on your dietary needs!

 If you have a limited list of ingredients at home, a peanut allergy that restricts food choices, or just want to keep track of your healthy eating, RecipeFit provides a solution and much more.